 - The Oxford / AstraZeneca vaccine (now called Vaxzevria), authorized on January 29, 2021

 - The Johnson & Johnson's Janssen vaccine, authorized on March 11, 2021

 These vaccines have a different way of working and characteristics that the BBC has synthesized very well in this video:

 How is the coronavirus vaccination campaign organized in Spain?

 Due to the limited availability of the first doses of vaccine against Covid-19 in Spain, the Catalan public health agency has established a list of priority populations:

 - Residents of senior homes and their carers

 - Elderly with major dependencies

-The first doses of vaccine will therefore be used to immunize the populations of groups 1, then 2, and then, depending on availability, groups 3 and 4.
+The first doses of vaccine were therefore used to vaccinate the populations of groups 1, then 2, and then, groups 3 and 4.

 The Covid-19 vaccine is indicated for people 16 years of age and over, except in people who have had serious anaphylactic reactions against any component of the vaccine (active substance or one of the excipients).